mysociety/fixmystreet/directory_structure.md

 # The FixMyStreet platform's directory structure

-This page gives you an overview of where to find things in FixMyStreet's directories.
+<p class="lead">This page gives you an overview of where to find things in FixMyStreet's
+directories.</p>

 You'll probably never need to worry about this if you're just installing FixMyStreet -- this is really more useful if you're a developer planning on making more substantive changes to the code (and if you do, remember to read the page about [feeding your changes back](/feeding-back)).